-If you have questions concerning any of the issues above, you are encouraged to communicate directly with me in person or via the Blackboard message center (use the e-mail address provided above on page 3 above only in an emergency).
+If you have questions concerning any of the issues above, you are encouraged to communicate directly with me in person or via the e-mail address provided above on page 3 above.).
 If you do send an e-mail, put your name and class number in the subject line.